andresdhn/api-todo-list/README.md

 ## API fed To-Do List

-Recently I was task to build this project in 60m, so I decided to complete it and give it my own twist using flexbox Sass and an Rest API integration to Feed the initial component Monunt.
+Recently I was task to build this project in 60m, so I've decided to extend it by giving it my own twist using flexbox Sass and a Rest API integration to Feed the initial Component mount.

-Public API I used is:
+The public API I used is:
 [https://jsonplaceholder.typicode.com ](https://jsonplaceholder.typicode.com)

-I recommend this to anyone who needs a quick integration for testing, worked pretty well.
+I recommend it to anyone who needs a quick integration for testing, worked pretty well in my opinion.